dword-design/gitpod-env-per-project/README.md

 GitPod by default does not support variables with the same name but different scopes.
 E.g. setting a variable `API_KEY` for scope `user/project1` and setting a variable `API_KEY` for scope `user/project2` will lead to the first variable being deleted.
 But you often want to have project-specific variables with the same name.

-This tool iterates all environment variables and replaces the ones with a project-specific prefix with its non-prefixed form.
+This tool iterates all environment variables and replaces the ones with a project-specific prefix with their non-prefixed forms.

 `PROJECT1_API_KEY` -> `API_KEY`